So, I turned 30 recently.

 And come to think of it, 30 is gaining steam much differently than that of 29.
 28 and 29 saw some dark days.
 29 saw me the poorest I'd ever been, facing some of the most challenging professional decisions I'd ever made.
 It was a year that tested my retention of optimism.
 I came out of those years able to say, "As a full time independent contractor, I've been dragged through the dirt and raked over hot coals.
 I have seen some shit.
 There is nothing you can do to hurt me."

 I repeatedly told the world to "bring it on."
-I got what I wanted.
-I got kicked to the curb, got kicked while I was down, got kicked harder than something that kicks really hard.
+I got what I wished for.
+I got kicked to the curb, got kicked while I was down, got kicked harder than something that gets kicked really hard.

 I lived.
 And the reward?
 New job, new city, new life.